wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.0.4 =
+- (04 Feb 2010) Added option to change the widget title and replaced spaces with no-break spaces (&nbsp;) in default username suffix

 = 1.0.3 =
 - (03 Feb 2010) Removed some spaces at top of file that may be causing issues for some people